Ear Decomposition and Balanced Neighborly Simplicial Manifolds: Acknowledgements

 \section{Acknowledgements}

 The author was partially supported by a graduate fellowship from NSF grant DMS-1361423.
 I thank Moritz Firsching for pointing out the automorphism groups of the constructions in Section 3 and 4 and running some computational tests to decide whether the constructions are polytopal.
-I also thank Lorenzo Venturello for pointing out mistakes in an earlier version and giving helpful suggestions.
+Many thanks to Lorenzo Venturello and the anonymous referees for pointing out mistakes in an earlier version and contributing to a few remarks, improvement of the proofs in this paper.